Matching Retirement Plan

 Emerson provides credit towards participation in its matching retirement plan based on previous employment at other accredited, degree-granting colleges and universities.
 The new employee must fill out a Verification of Service Credit form, verifying that he/she has been employed by another higher educational institution for at least two years, at at least 1000 hours per year, and that this employment immediately preceded their employment at Emerson College (within 120 days).

-In accordance with federal fee disclosure reporting requirements, the attached documents related to the Emerson College Defined Contribution Retirement Plan (Summary of Plan Services and Costs and the Investment Options Comparison Chart) are provided for newly hired employees to the College since the last mailing of the fee disclosures in July of 2014.
-If you have any questions concerning this information, please contact Crystina Hammond in Human Resources via e-mail (email@example.com) or by phone at 617-824-8583.
+In accordance with federal fee disclosure reporting requirements, the attached documents related to the Emerson College Defined Contribution Retirement Plan (Summary of Plan Services and Costs and the Investment Options Comparison Chart) are provided for newly hired employees to the College.
+If you have any questions concerning this information, please contact Crystina Hammond in Human Resources via e-mail (firstname.lastname@example.org) or by phone at 617-824-8583.